leo-ye0/LLM-QA-chatbot/README.md

 - Opens web interface at `http://localhost:8501`
 - Upload PDFs using the sidebar
 - Click "Process" to create embeddings
+- ✅ Success notification when processing completes
-- Ask questions in the chat interface
+- Ask questions in the chat interface (auto-clears after sending)
+- Newest conversations appear at the top

 ### Command Line Interface
 ```bash
 cd src
 python app_p1.py cli
 ```
+- 🤖 Colorful CLI with progress indicators
 - Enter path to folder containing PDFs
-- Processes all PDF files automatically
+- 📄 Real-time processing status with file names
+- 🔄 Visual feedback for each processing step
+- 🚀 Ready notification when setup complete
-- Chat directly in terminal
+- Chat directly in terminal with colored output
 - Type 'exit' to quit

 ## Core Process